Duncanma/Blog/content/Blog/order-fulfillment.md

 ![image of the key management area of the Stripe dashboard, showing the two restricted keys](/images/photo-gallery/restricted-access-key-functions.png)

-Then, following [the instructions from the documentation](https://docs.stripe.com/webhooks#verify-official-libraries), I use the Stripe .NET SDK and the webhook signing secret (which I can get from the Stripe Dashboard, and in this case have it saved in the application settings) to validate that this is really a message *from* Stripe.
+Then, following [the instructions from the documentation](https://docs.stripe.com/webhooks#verify-official-libraries), I use the Stripe .NET SDK and the webhook signing secret (which I can get from the Stripe Dashboard, and in this case have saved in the application settings) to validate this is really a message *from* Stripe.

 ```csharp
 string requestBody = await new StreamReader(req.Body).ReadToEndAsync();